rhjensen79/ops2devops/3.Docker/1.Task/README.md

 ## See the different images

 - run `docker ps -a` and see that you have 2 versions of the `web` container.
+- Note the names is auto generated, to make sure there is no comflick between them.